Pulari7/PhonePe_Visualization/README.md

 # phonepe
 Load data from phone pe pulse.
 Extraction data and load to mYSQL database.
-Viusalize the transactions and brands data using plotly.
+Visualize the transactions and brands data using plotly.